 On September 27, 2016, a tax warrant was issued against the Company by the Florida Department of Revenue (the "DOR") for unpaid 2014 state income taxes in the approximate amount of \$0.9 million, including penalties and interest.
 The Company entered into a Stipulation Agreement with the DOR allowing the Company to make monthly installments until July 2019.
 The Company has made payments to reduce the amount owed.
-The Company intends to renegotiate another Stipulation agreement.
+The Company intends to renegotiate another stipulation agreement.
 However, there can be no assurance the Company will be successful.
-The balance accrued of approximately \$0.4 million remained outstanding to the DOR at September 30, 2020
+The balance accrued of approximately \$0.4 million remained outstanding to the DOR at December 31, 2020.

 In December of 2016, TCS-Florida, L.P. ("Tetra"), filed suit against the Company for failure to make the required payment under an equipment leasing contract that the Company had with Tetra and received a judgment against the Company.
 In May 2018, Tetra and the Company agreed to dispose of certain equipment and the proceeds from the sale were applied to the outstanding balance.
 In July 2020, the Company entered into a settlement with Tetra and paid \$100,000 as full and final settlement of all liability to Tetra.
-As a result of the settlement, the Company recorded a gain on settlement of approximately \$0.9 million in the nine months ended September 30, 2020.
+As a result of the settlement, the Company recorded a gain on settlement of approximately \$0.9 million in the year ended December 31, 2020.

-In December of 2016, DeLage Landen Financial Services, Inc. ("DeLage"), filed suit against the Company for failure to make the required payments under an equipment leasing contract that the Company had with DeLage (see Note 10 of the unaudited financial statements incorporated by reference in this prospectus).
+In December of 2016, DeLage Landen Financial Services, Inc. ("DeLage"), filed suit against the Company for failure to make the required payments under an equipment leasing contract that the Company had with DeLage (see Note 11 of the consolidated financial statements incorporated by reference in this prospectus).
 On January 24, 2017, DeLage received a default judgment against the Company in the approximate amount of \$1.0 million, representing the balance owed on the lease, as well as additional interest, penalties and fees.
 The Company recognized this amount in its consolidated financial statements as of December 31, 2016.
 On February 8, 2017, a Stay of Execution was filed and under its terms the balance due was to be paid in variable monthly installments through January of 2019, with an implicit interest rate of 4.97%.
 The Company and DeLage disposed of certain equipment and reduced the balance owed to DeLage.
-A balance of \$0.2 million remained outstanding at September 30, 2020.
+A balance of \$0.2 million remained outstanding at December 31, 2020.

-On December 7, 2016, the holders of the Tegal Notes (see Note 7 of the unaudited financial statements incorporated by reference in this prospectus) filed suit against the Company seeking payment for the amounts due under the notes in the aggregate of the principal of \$341,612, and accrued interest of \$43,000.
+On December 7, 2016, the holders of the Tegal Notes (see Note 8 of the consolidated financial statements incorporated by reference in this prospectus) filed suit against the Company seeking payment for the amounts due under the notes in the aggregate of the principal of \$341,612, and accrued interest of \$43,000.
 A request for entry of default judgment was filed on January 24, 2017.
 On April 23, 2018, the holders of the Tegal Notes received a judgment against the Company.
-As of September 30, 2020, the Company has repaid \$44,544 of these notes.
+As of December 31, 2020, the Company has repaid \$44,544 of the principal amount of these notes.